 and toleration of clinical procedures would make completing the required

 research challenging.
 In such a rare disorder, the voice of the patient can

 offer a wealth of knowledge.
-That's why Horizon partnered with patient advocacy
+That's why Horizon partnered with the patient advocacy

 increase the trial's chance of success.